flagshipcompany/best-practices/php.md

 ## Number rounding
  - Taxes must be stored and calculated with 4 decimals.
- - Round subtotals to two decimals for calculations and display purposes.
+ - Round subtotals to two decimals for calculations.
- - Use number_format() for pages and round() for API responses.
+ - Always round to two decimals for display purposes.
+Use number_format() for pages and round() for API responses.